NamanSatish/namansatish.github.io/_projects/proj_4.md

     </div>
 </div>

-Here are the descriptors after normalizing and standardizing the values, making them more robust to lighting changes and other factors.
+Next we normalize and standardize the pixel values of our descriptors, making them more robust to lighting changes and other factors.

 <div class="row l-page">
     <div class="col-sm mt-3 mt-md-0">